Menu

 • Valid US driver’s license with favorable driving history to drive company owned vehicles.

-• Enthusiasm and experience for teaching Kindergarten – 12th grade students and other public audiences.
+• Enthusiasm for teaching Kindergarten – 12th grade students and other public audiences.

 • Openness to learn and share knowledge and skills.